duchangyu/client-timeliner-view.and.data.api/README.md

 ## License

-workflow-curl-view.and.data.api is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.

 ##Written by